xairy/mipt-schedule-parser/README.md

-The schedule parser consists of two independent scripts: one for converting a schedule xls file into a simple plain text format and the other one is for extracting subject's name, professor's name, building and room number from a raw description string.
+The schedule parser consists of two independent scripts: one for converting a schedule xls file into a simple plain text format and the other one is for extracting subject's name, professor's name, building' names and room number from a raw description string.
 For convenience there is also a third script that does both those things simultaneously.

 ### Prerequisites